Three Mile Island accident: Health effects and epidemiology

 In the aftermath of the accident, investigations focused on the amount of radioactivity released.
-In total, approximately 2.5 MCi of radioactive gases and approximately 15 Ci of iodine-131 was released into the environment.
+In total, approximately 2.5 MCi of radioactive gases and approximately 15 Ci of iodine-131 were released into the environment.
 According to the American Nuclear Society, using the official radioactivity emission figures, "The average radiation dose to people living within 10 miles of the plant was eight millirem (0.08 mSv), and no more than 100 millirem (1 mSv) to any single individual.
 Eight millirem is about equal to a chest X-ray, and 100 millirem is about a third of the average background level of radiation received by US residents in a year."

 According to health researcher Joseph Mangano, early scientific publications estimated no additional cancer deaths in the 10 mi area around TMI, based on these numbers.
-Disease rates in areas farther than 10 miles from the plant were never examined.
+Disease rates in areas farther than 10 miles from the plant were not examined.
 Local activism in the 1980s, based on anecdotal reports of negative health effects, led to scientific studies being commissioned.
-A variety of epidemiology studies have concluded that the accident had no observable long term health effects.
+A variety of epidemiology studies have concluded that the accident had no observable long-term health effects.

-The Radiation and Public Health Project, an organization with little credibility amongst epidemiologists, cited calculations by Mangano—who has authored 19 medical journal articles and a book called Low Level Radiation and Immune Disease—that showed a spike in infant mortality in downwind communities two years after the accident.
-Anecdotal evidence also records effects on the region's wildlife.

-John Gofman used his own, non-peer reviewed low-level radiation health model to predict 333 excess cancer or leukemia deaths from the 1979 Three Mile Island accident.